 2. Legumes or Podded Vegetables

 A legume fruit or podded vegetable is some sort of dry fruit that evolves from a simple carpel on both sides.
 A layman term for this fruit is a pod where there are seeds of legume plants.
-Legumes that I like including clover, alfalfa, lentils, peas, beans, soy, lupins, peanuts, soy and carob.
+Legumes that I like including clover, alfalfa, lentils, peas, beans, soy, lupins, peanuts, soy, and carob.

 Nothing finer than a steaming plate of mashed potatoes.
-Potatoes can said to be a staple crop for most families in the U.S.
+Potatoes can be said to be a staple crop for most families in the U.S.

-This is a plant that features with big leaves and grow out of dense moist stalks which has a quite unique flower odor.
+This is a plant that features with big leaves and grows out of dense moist stalks which has a quite unique flower odor.
 These stalks are commonly consumed as a fruit once sweetened and cooked.
 Rhubarb seemed to be originated from China but has become European favorite dishes long ago since Roman times.

 This vegetable can said to be a cross between cabbages and turnips swedes and this root vegetable only carries a low calory.

 The flowers and flower buds of Agave species are edible.
 You need to boil them before consuming them.

 Chard can also call beets were the leaves of these two plants appear to be the same.
 Chard is also like spinach that tastes a bit bitter and the salty flavor tastes nice for me.

 The root and leaves of celery are used as vegetable or spice.
 Most consumers identified Celery fruits as seeds that are not really commonly spice eaten by people.